fenna/BFVM24PROGRAM6/Portfolio_assignments/dask.md

 #### **1. Getting Started with Dask**
 - Load the clinical and gene expression data using **Dask DataFrames**.
 - Compare the memory usage and loading times with pandas DataFrames.
-- Document why Dask is suitable for this large dataset.

 ---

 #### **2. Initial Data Preprocessing**
 Write **Dask Delayed** functions to:
-- Handle missing values in the clinical data (e.g., impute missing tumor stage values).
+- Handle missing values in the clinical data
-- Filter low-quality data in the gene expression dataset (e.g., patients with >20% missing values).
+- Filter low-quality data in the gene expression dataset
 - Compare the runtime of preprocessing tasks with pandas-based workflows.

 ---